Baked Butternut Squash Fries

 - Place tray in your pre-heated oven and bake for 40 minutes or so, flipping halfway through baking process.

-- Fries are done when they are starting to brown on the edges and get crispy.
+- Fries are done when they are starting to brown a little.